-A pinched nerve in your lower back, or lumbar radiculopathy, can be painful and debilitating.
-This condition occurs when something puts pressure on the nerves near the last five vertebrae in your back.
+A pinched nerve in your lower back occurs due to excess pressure on the nerves near the last five vertebrae in your back.
+Treatment can include medications, physical therapy, and at-home care.

 - lower back

-Some causes of a pinched nerve in the lower back include:
+Other possible causes of a pinched nerve in the lower back

 - limited range of motion